BrummieQuinn/technical-challenge/challenge.md

 ### Reflection: 12/12/2023:
 - Now I've come to this point, possibly just over halfway?
 I've decided to start the reflection task as I think of it now, this will give me something to work with for the actual one I  will write (200+ words)
+- I gave myself a personal challenge to complete it in 7 days - after reading the timeframe for the best candidates.
+I wanted to prove to myself that despite my disability of Fibromyalgia, that I could work to the same time table.
+I recieved the challenge at 16:20 on Friday 6th and spent the rest of the evening lost in thought.
+- In my head I began working out what skills I currently had, which parts were within my ability scope and which parts would require more research.
+This meant that by Saturday 7th I was at my computer with a general idea of what I needed to accomplish, how I would approach the challenge and how I could possibly enhance the final product with accessibility features i noticed had not mentioned in the user stories.
+I noticed the same about the testing suite.
+While simple I decided to go with the approach that I was building a real life app that would be used by many.
 - This technical challenge has been really fun, I was able to use skills I currently have and learn new ones.
 - I was able to learn a new checksum algortithm, which, while frustrating, was a challenging, enjoyable and rewarding learning experience.
 - I was able to match each line of the  C++ code example given to the intructions steps, by doing this, I was able to build a luhn algorithm for a credit card that uses regular expression to check for both pattern and length in javascript